 What is the foul line in bowling?

-The foul line is the dividing line between the playable and non-playable areas of the bowling lane.
+As an official rule, the foul line is the dividing line between the playable and non-playable areas of the bowling lane.
 Always make sure you stand behind it before delivering your ball.

 How do you keep score in bowling?